 If you are planning to stay overnight at Craters of the Moon National Monument, you are in luck.
-There is a 51-site campground near the park entrance.
-There isn’t much else around Craters of the Moon, so it’s a good thing the campground is there.
+A 51-site campground is located near the park entrance.
+Accommodations are scarce around Craters of the Moon, so it’s a good thing the campground is there.
 If your flashlight runs out of batteries, you’ll have to drive 18 miles to the small town of Arco to pick up supplies.

 Campground address: Highway 26, Craters of the Moon National Monument, Arco, ID 83213

 Campground coordinates: 43.461143, -113.556848 (43° 27′ 40.11″N 113° 33′ 24.65″W)